pixee/upload-tool-results-action/README.md

 from passing.

 The `pixee/upload-tool-results-action` requires a SonarQube _user token_ token
 that is permitted to read Security Hotspots.
-Recommend providing this token as a new secret `PIXEE_SONAR_TOKEN`.
 Typically, the `SONAR_TOKEN` secret in a GitHub Actions workflow is a _project analysis token_.
 A _project analysis token_ does not have the requisite permissions to read security hotspots.
-The `pixee/upload-tool-results-action
+You should use a new secret `PIXEE_SONAR_TOKEN` for the _user token_, to avoid confusing it for the typical _project analysis token_.

 ```yaml
 - name: SonarQube Quality Gate Check